 Using the Module System

 A given module will include a diverse array of materials that can be used in classroom and home/personal education, in parish-group gatherings, and in the setting of liturgical services (in the sanctuary and elsewhere).
-Examples of such resources would be discussion guides, retreat materials, videos, podcasts, prayer services, and the like.
+Examples of such resources would be live sessions, discussion guides, retreat materials, videos, podcasts, prayer services, etc.

 Where Do the Resources Originate?
-In gathering the materials to include in the module system, we have drawn upon three main sources: (1) existing materials produced in the past by the Diocesan educational departments; (2) the individual ministerial efforts of pastors and laymen across the Eastern Diocese; (3) newly-commissioned materials created expressly for the present purposes by Diocesan Ministries Staff and other Diocesan Christian Educators.
+In gathering the materials to include in the module system, we have drawn upon three main sources: (1) existing materials produced in the past by the Diocesan educational departments and other; (2) the individual ministerial efforts of clergy and laity of the Armenian Church; (3) newly-commissioned materials created expressly for the present purposes by Diocesan Ministries Staff and other Diocesan Christian Educators.

 Who Can Use the Modules?
 The modules are organized to engage distinct demographics and sub-groups within our church: including toddlers, grandparents, students of various levels—and everyone in between, as well as ministry groups such as deacons, teachers, choir members and more!